-I will begin by saying that this is a very simple intermediate program that goes by the principles of linear progression which I really like and hope I’ll do a good job in putting every aspect of the madcow 5×5 training “down on paper”.
+I will begin by saying that this is a very simple intermediate program that goes by the principles of linear progression.

-This is the exact program that you will be following for the next weeks/months:
+This is the exact program you will be following for the next weeks/months:

-You can use this program for as long as you are making progressions steadly.
+You can use this program for as long as you are progressing.

 After imputing your current weight for the 5 repetition maxes, the madcow 5×5 spreadsheet file will calculate your progression rate just like in the picture bellow:

-If we look at the numbers in the sheet, the weekly progression is approximately 2.5% increase each and every week until we get to a plateau.
+If you look at the numbers in the spreadsheet, the weekly progression is approximately 2.5% increase each and every week until you get to a plateau.

-So for example if Monday you are doing 200 lbs x 5 reps, on Friday you should strive to get a triple with 2.5% more which is 205 lbs and so on.
+For example, if Monday you are doing 200 lbs x 5 reps, on Friday you should strive to get 3 reps with 2.5% more which is 205 lbs.
+And so on.